Jump to a Section

 If you are a student with multiple student loans from private lenders, you can consolidate them into one loan from Wells Fargo.
-The potential benefits include easier management and a lower cost.
+Moreover, the potential benefits include easier management and a lower cost.

 What is refinancing a loan?